Genivia/ugrep-indexer/README.md

 When indexing completes, ugrep-indexer displays the results of indexing.
 The total size of the indexes added and average indexing noise is also reported.

-Scanning a file to index results in a 64KB index hashes table.
-Then, ugrep-indexer halves the table with bit compression using bitwise-and as long as the target accuracy is not exceeded.
+Scanning a file to index results in a 64KB indexing hashes table.
+Then, the ugrep-indexer halves the table with bit compression using bitwise-and as long as the target accuracy is not exceeded.
 Halving is made possible by the fact that the table encodes hashes for 8 windows at offsets from the start of the